Second-Year Scholars (2012-2014 Cohort)

 Jason Lott, MD, MSHP (VA Scholar) received his undergraduate degree from the University of Alabama Birmingham.
-He went on to Brasenose College at Oxford where he received a Master’s in Economics and then attended medical school at the University of Pennsylvania where he also received an MSHP.
-He is a Dermatology resident at Yale and is interested in barriers to dermatologic care among underserved populations, patterns of diagnosis and treatment of cutaneous malignancies, and health systems analyses.
+He went on to Brasenose College at Oxford University, where he read Philosophy, Politics, and Economics as a Marshall Scholar.
+He attended medical school at the University of Pennsylvania, where he also received an MSHP in health services and policy research, and completed his residency training in dermatology at Yale.
+He is interested in skin cancer epidemiology, patterns of and barriers to dermatologic care utilization, and integrated health systems analyses.

 |Arjun Venkatesh, MD, MBA earned his undergraduate degree at Northwestern University.
 He went on to earn an MBA from Ohio State University before completing medical school at Northwestern University Feinberg School of Medicine.
 Most recently he completed emergency medicine residency at Brigham and Women’s and Massachusetts General Hospitals.
 Dr. Venkatesh is interested in developing performance measures designed to improve health system efficiency with a specific focus on studying variation in emergency physician hospital admission decisions, the use of observation services, and cardiac testing trends.